camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 ## Step 1: Upload documents

 Start by uploading a set of sample PDF documents that represent the specific document type you want to extract data from.
-You will use these documents to test your data extraction in the next steps.
+You will use these documents throughout the data extraction process.

 <img src={IdpUploadDocumentsUnstructuredImg} alt="Unstructured data extraction screen" />